-This handbook is intended to provide all students, teachers, administrators, and parents/guardians with access to and an understanding of the expectations which help to reinforce the district's mission.
+Welcome to the 2022-2023 school year.
+This handbook is intended to provide all students, teachers, administrators, and parents/guardians with access to and an understanding of the expectations which help to reinforce the district's vision to inspire and empower every child, every day.
+Our mission is to be the best school district in the state that prepares every child to be a successful global citizen by providing innovative, rigorous programs set within a culture of belonging.